Enter the promised land of food…

 Bravas: These are fried potatoes with a spicy sauce, but not too spicy, with garlic mayonnaise.
 This is a typical Spanish starter that was available or given to you at most restaurants in Barcelona.

-The bun was fired / toasted and the layered in a garlic butter, giving it a crispy bite but a moist finish, and then you hit the beef patty.
+The bun was fired/toasted and then layered in garlic butter, giving it a crispy bite but a moist finish, and then you hit the beef patty.
 You get a taste of the Fois-grass and it compliments the beef like brandy does with coke.
 It just works.

 Arros Barcelona: This is the daily rice special, which is a massive frying pan with rice, prawns, fish of the day, squid and all sorts of different fish foods.
 We shared this as it was huge!
 But it was delicious.
 Basically a paella.

 The variety of puddings that they had was almost as large as their tapas menu.
-We had a lemon dessert that was served inside a lemon with a meringue on top of it and a board with smooth dark chocolate that came with salt, olive oil and bread sticks.
+We had a lemon dessert that was served inside a lemon with a meringue on top of it and board with smooth dark chocolate that came with salt, olive oil, and breadsticks.
 The chocolate was a complete confusion for all sensory organs as the combination made no sense, however it was golden.
-Finally we ordered chocolate chip cookies, which I was quite disappointed in as I expected amazing cookies but got small little rusk type things, which made me quite depressed looking over at the chocolate with exotic and wonderful toppings.
+Finally, we ordered chocolate chip cookies, which I was quite disappointed in as I expected amazing cookies but got small little rusk type things, which made me quite depressed looking over at the chocolate with exotic and wonderful toppings.
 Bladdy nice rusks though.